Vault Server Installation

 Database Collation

-Choose Collation for Database (on a new database only).
-Collation is how the database sorts text strings in the database based on the language used.
+Choose Collation for Database.
+This dialog appears when there are no existing databases.
+The collation determines how the database sorts text strings in the database, based on the language used.
 The Vault installer chooses a collation that is appropriate based on the language settings of the machine.
-If you wish to choose a different collation than the default, click Collations and select the one you want.
+If you wish to choose a different collation, click Collations... and select the one you want.

-The Vault installation program will check to see if a Vault database exists.
+The Vault server installer will check to see if Vault databases exist.

-If you re-install Vault and there already is a database, you will be asked to use the existing database or drop the database and create a new one.
-If you choose to drop the database, a confirmation box will appear.
+If you re-install Vault and databases already exist, you will be asked if you wish to keep the existing databases or drop the databases and create new ones.
+If you choose to drop the databases, a confirmation box will appear.

-If you are upgrading from Fortress or Vault Standard and/or Dragnet to Vault Pro, a similar prompt will appear.
+If you are upgrading from Fortress or Vault Standard to Vault Pro, a similar prompt will appear.
 You should choose to keep and upgrade the existing databases.

 Installation Complete

-The server installation is complete when the status message says "Completing the SourceGear Vault Pro Server Setup Wizard."
-If you wish to install the Vault Pro Client, check the "Install the Vault Pro Client" checkbox before pressing OK.
+The server installation is complete when the status message says "Completing the SourceGear Vault Professional Server Setup Wizard."
+If you wish to install the Vault Pro Client, check the "Install the Vault Professional Client" checkbox before pressing OK.
 The client installer will begin.

 Vault's Admin web site will launch.